 Data for Decisions, incorporating the Patron program of research, is a University of Melbourne research initiative undertaken through the University’s Department of General Practice.
-With the permission of general practices or other primary care providers, we collate data from de-identified medical records and use it to increase knowledge and improve healthcare practices through research.
+With the permission of general practices or other primary care providers, we collate data from de-identified medical records and use the information for research to increase knowledge, quality improvement and improve healthcare practices.
 The data is stored in a University of Melbourne managed primary-care data repository called Patron.
 An independent Data Governance Committee made up of members of the public, GPs, practice managers, researchers and a lawyer, makes a determination on behalf of the data providers on which researchers / which research projects can access the data.

 The first practices consented to contribute to Data for Decisions in late 2017, but the program has been under development since 2016, building on strong foundations of international good practice in data governance and management.

 More information about this research initiative can be found throughout this website and by downloading the Data for Decisions Program Protocol document.